mlflow/mlflow/docs/source/plugins.rst

 Defining a Plugin
 ~~~~~~~~~~~~~~~~~
 You define an MLflow plugin as a standalone Python package that can be distributed for
 installation via PyPI or conda.
-See https://github.com/mlflow/mlflow/tree/branch-1.5/tests/resources/mlflow-test-plugin for an
+See https://github.com/mlflow/mlflow/tree/master/tests/resources/mlflow-test-plugin for an
 example package that implements all available plugin types.
-For deployment plugin example, checkout the `RedisAI plugin <https://github.com/RedisAI/mlflow-redisai>`_

 The example package contains a ``setup.py`` that declares a number of
 `entry points <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_: